StackVista/stackstate-docs/use/stackstate-ui/views/configure-view-health.md

 ## React to view state changes

 When the View health state changes, a `ViewHealthStateChangedEvent` is generated.
-This event can be used to trigger an [event notification](../../events/event-notifications.md), such as an e-mail or Slack message.
+This event can trigger an [event notification](../../events/event-notifications.md), such as an e-mail or Slack message.

 ## View health state configuration functions